andreadv2000/Progetto_SO/README.md

 * 1110 = ADC6
 * 1111 = ADC7

-1. **ADCSRA**: Questo registro viene utilizzato per impostare il prescaler e abilitare l'ADC.
+2.**ADCSRA**: Questo registro viene utilizzato per impostare il prescaler e abilitare l'ADC.
 Dalla documentazione del microcontrollore, possiamo vedere che ADCSRA ha i seguenti bit:

 ADCSRA Register Description:
 Bit 7 – ADIF: ADC Interrupt Flag
 This bit is set when the analog-to-digital conversion completes.
 Bit 6 – ADIE: ADC Interrupt Enable
 When this bit is set, the ADC generates an interrupt request when the conversion completes.
 Bit 5 – ADSC: ADC Start Conversion
 When this bit is set, the ADC starts the conversion.
 Bit 4 – ADEN: ADC Enable
 When this bit is set, the ADC is enabled.
 Bit 3 – ADPS2:0: ADC Prescaler Select
 These bits select the ADC clock prescaler.
 The prescaler can range from 2 to 128.